On spectra and affine strict polynomial functors: Introduction

 The important features of this factorization are that

-and that ${\bf f}^{af_{\infty}}$ (when restricted to the subcategory ${\cal DP}_d^{faf_{\infty}}$ of finite objects in ${\cal DP}_d^{af_{\infty}}$) is a full embedding (Theorem 3.4).
-Thus we have achieved our goal by a rather tautological construction, since the category ${\cal DP}_d^{af_{\infty}}$ is designed exactly in such a way that we get our colimits.
-This being said, the fact that all this works is highly nontrivial since our construction utilizes in an essential way formality phenomena observed in [C3, C4].
-Then in Sectons 4 and 5 we take quite a different approach, which is perhaps more intuitive.
-It relies on observation that an important difference between the categories ${\cal P}$ and ${\cal F}$ is that in the latter the Frobenius twist operation is invertible.
-Hence if we formally invert Frobenius twist in ${\cal P}$ we should obtain a category closer to ${\cal F}$.
-Moreover, when we think of classical example of applying such a construction i.e. stable homotopy category, we see how colimits enter our story: we should get them as an analog of the Freudenthal theorem.
-Technically, we introduce the category ${\cal SP}_d$ of spectra of complexes of strict polynomial functors and, following a general approach of Hovey [Ho], we introduce a Quillen model structure on it.
-Then we put ${\cal DSP}_d$ to be the homotopy category with respect to this structure and we get factorization of ${\bf f}$ as
+and that ${\bf f}^{af_{\infty}}$ (when restricted to the subcategory ${\cal DP}_d^{faf_{\infty}}$ of finite objects in ${\cal DP}_d^{af_{\infty}}$) is a full embedding (Theorem 3.7).
+Thus we have achieved our goal by a rather tautological construction, since the category ${\cal DP}_d^{af_{\infty}}$ is designed exactly in such a way that we obtain the desired colimits as Ext-spaces.
+This being said, the fact that the construction works is highly nontrivial because it utilizes in an essential way the formality phenomena observed in [C3, C4].
+Then in Sections 4 and 5 we take quite a different approach, which is perhaps more intuitive.
+It relies on an observation that an important difference between the categories ${\cal P}$ and ${\cal F}$ is that in the latter the Frobenius twist operation is invertible.
+Hence if we formally invert the Frobenius twist in ${\cal P}$ we should obtain a category closer to ${\cal F}$.
+Moreover, when we think of classical example of applying such a construction i.e. stable homotopy category, we see how colimits enter our story: we should get them as an analog of the known description of the homotopy classes of maps between suspension spectra.
+Technically, we introduce the category ${\cal SP}_d$ of spectra of complexes of strict polynomial functors and, following a general approach of Hovey [Ho1], we introduce a Quillen model structure on it.
+Then we put ${\cal DSP}_d$ to be the homotopy category with respect to this structure and we get a factorization of ${\bf f}$ as

-where ${\bf C}^{\infty}$ is a functor analogus to $\Sigma ^{\infty}$ in topology.
-Then we have an analog of the Freudenthal theorem (Corollart 4.7):
+where ${\bf C}^{\infty}$ is a functor analogous to $\Sigma ^{\infty}$ in topology.
+Then we have the expected description of the maps between ``suspension spectra'': (Theorem 4.6):